-- Scheduled Generators, Scheduled Bidirectional units, Scheduled Networks and Scheduled Loads are required to submit to AEMO a daily PASA availability^{17,18}.
-The availabilities submitted represent the production capacity that could be made available within 24 hours, taking into account the ambient weather conditions at the time of 10% POE demand. - Committed and anticipated future production development and retirement projects are included in the capacity forecast by using expected commissioning and decommissioning timeframes and associated availabilities.
+- Scheduled Generators, Scheduled Bidirectional units, Scheduled Networks and Scheduled Loads are required to submit to AEMO a daily PASA availability19.
+The availabilities submitted: - must represent the production capacity that could be made available within 72 hours, taking into account the ambient weather conditions at the production unit site at the time of 10% POE demand.
+Reference temperatures that are to be considered at the regional reference node at time of 10% POE demand are shown in Table 2. - should not reflect day to day testing as part of the commissioning process.
+Projects that are not yet approved for full operations may submit 0 MW (inactive reserve, no recall) until the date that a firm capacity commitment can be made consistent with current intentions and best estimates. - Committed and anticipated future production development and retirement projects are included in the capacity forecast by using expected commissioning and decommissioning timeframes and associated availabilities.